Compilation-informed probabilistic logical-error cancellation: Stability analysis

 \section{Stability analysis}

 Here we analyze the stability of CIPEC under noise characterization errors.
 Recall that the implementable operations in Eq. \eqref{eq:noisychannels} have the form $\widetilde{\mathcal{A}}_j=\mathcal{E}_j\circ\mathcal{A}_j$ where $\mathcal{E}_j$ are the noise channels affecting the device.
 It is important to notice that we will never be able to perfectly characterize each $\mathcal{E}_j$ -- the best one can hope for are estimates ${\mathcal{E}}^\prime_j$ obtained via gate-set tomography \cite{merkel2013,nielsen2021}.
 Therefore, we must ensure that our method is stable to characterization errors.
 This is proven in the following theorem.
-In particular, solving Problem \ref{problem} with a target precision $\varepsilon$ using CIPEC requires characterizing the error channels to diamond-norm precision $\varepsilon/(2\gamma G D\norm{O})$.
+In particular, solving Problem \ref{problem} with a target precision $\varepsilon$ using CIPEC requires characterizing the error channels to diamond-norm precision $\varepsilon/(2L\norm{O})$ and running CIPEC with a target error $\varepsilon/2$.